Sumad/DS/Stats and Stat Inference/Probability.md

      event of an email coming with an attchment, and the event of email phishing.
 b.
 P(Attachment) i.e Probability of an email with attachment

+**Example**
+60% of people in a company do DS training in an year from joining.
+10% of those who do the training get promotion in an year of their joining.
+1% of those who got promoted in an year had not done the training.
+What is the probability of getting promoted, having not done the training.
+**Solution**
+T be event of someone having done the training.
+P is the event of getting promoted.
+P(P|T) is conditional probability of getting promoted, having done the training.
+Question is P(T|P) i. e a conditonal probability relating to a know prior.
+P(T)=0.6 , P(P|T) = 0.1 , P(P|Tc) = .01
+P(T|P) = (0.1 * 0.6) / P(P)
+P(P) = 0.6 * 0.1 + .01 * 0.4
+Ans = 93.75%

+---
+#### Birthday Paradox
+What is the probability that any two people in a room of 23 share their birth date?
+* First, the probability of two people sharing their birthday.
+* Consider non leap year, the random experiment is to chooe two dates out of 365, event is two dates are same, so P(E) = 365*1/ 365*365 i.e 1/365
+ * For probability of a group of 2 among 23 people to share b'day, we are looking at 253 groups.
+ * We can solve this as -
+ Only one group shares :1st group shating and 482 not sharing, or 2nd sharing other 482 not and so on so, 253 * ((1/365) * (364/365)^252 )
+ Two groups share - and so on, the computation will be complex
+ * A simple way is 1- P(No. group shares b'date) = 1 - (364/365)^253 = 0.500477
+ The paradox is that the probability is > 50% , and this is attributed due to repeat multiplication i.e 1- (0.99726)^253.
+ As number of people increases, the probability increases
+---